An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Background

 \subsection{Successive Cancellation List Decoding}

-SCL decoding of RM codes (and related subcodes) was introduced in \cite{Dumer01}.
-These ideas were extended to optimized constructions of generalized concatenated codes in \cite{stolte2002rekursive}.
-These approaches became popular after \cite{tal15} applied them to polar codes that were combined with an outer CRC code to increase the minimum distance.
+SCL decoding of RM codes (and related subcodes) was introduced in\cite{Dumer01}. \ed{It was then} extended to optimized constructions of generalized concatenated codes in \cite{stolte2002rekursive}.
+These approaches became popular after \cite{tal15} applied them to polar codes that were combined with an outer CRC code to \ed{improve their finite-length performance}.